bdbaraban/ideadog/backend/README.md

 ## ENV

-The easyiest way to set the enviorment for this project/server is to use a .env
+The easiest way to set the environment for this project/server is to use a `.env` file.

 ```
 # API Server